 Time to Move On…

-If your student is moving out of an apartment or subletting their apartment, you may need to pay a moving company if furniture is involved.
+If your student is moving out of an apartment or subletting their apartment, you may need to pay a moving company if there is furniture is involved.
 This is, by far, the more expensive way to go.
 Unfortunately, we had no choice but to use this method as my younger daughter had purchased used furniture for her apartment for the following year and needed a place to store the furniture.

-For incoming freshman starting in the summer, your student has the option to keep the same dorm room for the fall so they do not have to worry about moving out after six weeks.
+We went with UF Mover Guys.
+While a bit on the pricier side, they were professional, efficient, and thorough.
+They notified me each time they picked up from the location and contacted me when delivering the furniture to her apartment in August, arriving earlier than anticipated.
+For incoming freshmen starting in the summer, your student has the option to keep the same dorm room for the fall so they do not have to worry about moving out after six weeks.
 The dorm selections are limited and you will want to make certain it is a residence hall your student wants to stay in for Summer B/Fall/Spring.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.